Why Motorcycles Are So Dangerous

 Always Be Aware of Your Surroundings

-It has been noted that2 occur when another driver is making a left-hand turn.
+It has been noted that 40 percent of all motorcycle accidents2 occur when another driver is making a left-hand turn.
 This is mainly because the other driver likely did not even see the motorcycle rider, as motorcyclists are inherently harder to spot than larger passenger vehicles.
 While attentiveness is the job of all drivers on the road, given the reality that motorcycle riders are less likely to be seen, it behooves all motorcycle riders to be doubly attentive to ensure their own safety.

 Always Wear a Helmet and Other Protective Gear